 In the United States, you are not required to sterilize your tools, but consider various recommendations to do so, including the CDC.

-2. No one can guarantee there is no risk of cutting live tissue.
+2. Risk of cutting live tissue.

-3. Personal preferences.
+3. Personal standards.

 High-Level Disinfection versus Sterilization

 High-level disinfection and sterilization both eliminate all microorganisms.
 The difference is that sterilization also eliminates bacterial spores, which aren't eliminated by high-level disinfection.
 Read more about the differences from the CDC.

 Clostridium tetani - Tetanus

 Clostridium perfringens - Gas gangrene